gamesensical/docs/README.md

  */

-native void SetConVarInt(Handle convar, int value, bool replicate=false, bool notify=false);
+native void SetConVarInt(Handle convar, int value, - bool replicate=false, - bool notify=false);

-/**
+#*

- * Returns the floating point value of a console variable.
+ * Returns the - floating point value of a console variable.

  *

  * @param convar        Handle to the convar.

- * @return              The floating point value of the convar.
+ * @return              The - floating point value of the convar.

  * @error               Invalid or corrupt Handle.

  */

-native float GetConVarFloat(Handle convar);
+native - float GetConVarFloat(Handle convar);

-/**
+#*

- * Sets the floating point value of a console variable.
+ * Sets the - floating point value of a console variable.

  *

- * Note: The replicate and notify params are only relevant for the original, Dark Messiah, and
+ * > **_NOTE:_** The replicate and notify params are only relevant for the original, Dark Messiah, and

  * Episode 1 engines.
 Newer engines automatically do these things when the convar value is changed.